Franklyn-Sancho/backupWise-rust-version/README.md

 # Backupwise - A File Backup Application CLI in RUST

 This is the Rust version of Backupwise, a simple application for monitoring a directory and creating backups of files when they are created or modified.
 This utility utilizes Zenity for directory selection and system notifications for backup completion.
+It also integrates with Google Drive, allowing backups to be securely stored in the cloud.

 ## Features